AP Statistics Score Calculator

 Default Setup Used

-• MCQ raw max: 40 points
+• MCQ raw max: 42 points for the May 2027 format

-• FRQ raw max: 24 points
+• FRQ raw max: 40 points for the May 2027 format

 • Default weight: 50% multiple choice and 50% free response